How to Fill the Creative Well – Creative Well – Filling the Well

 As you begin taking extra measures to fill your creative well you will begin to think about things differently.
 Make conscious effort to look for inspiration in the everyday and you’ll begin to find it.
 Inspiration might come from birds sitting on a wire, or from chalk drawings your neighbors kids made on the sidewalk.

 Filling the well is as much about seeing the world differently and as a giant source of inspiration.
-There are a million examples, if you see a stack of books look at how they are arranged, look at how the colors and textures interact.
+There are a million examples.
+If you see a stack of books look at how they are arranged—how the colors and textures interact.
 Would the stack look better if it was organized differently?
 Does its chaos add to its intrigue?

 9. Look at past sketchbooks.